 - Check the mixture once or twice, submerging again any bread slices that popped to the surface too much.
 Or turn them over if they're on the surface and one of the sides is not being soaked enough.

-- Mix the extra tablespoon of sugar with the ground cinnamon and sprinkle on top.
+- Mix 1 tablespoon white sugar with ¼ teaspoon ground cinnamon and sprinkle on top.

-- Let cool a little and serve warm with whipped cream or a scoop of ice cream if you want.
+- Let cool a little and serve warm with whipped cream or vanilla ice cream.
 Drizzle some caramel or dulce de leche on top for an even more decadent dessert.

 - Store leftovers, covered, in the refrigerator.